Xavier Rudd: 2015: Rudd joins with the United Nations

-2021: New deal and Jan Juc Moon
+2021: new deal and Jan Juc Moon

 In April 2021, it was announced Rudd had signed with newly rebranded Virgin Music Australia.
 On 17 June 2021, Rudd released "Stoney Creek", the lead single from his forthcoming tenth studio album.

 In January 2022, Rudd released "Ball and Chain", the third single from his tenth studio album, Jan Juc Moon.

+Rudd won the 2022 Environmental Music Prize for the 2021 single "Stoney Creek".

+In July 2023, Rudd released the single "Road Trippin'".

 Personal life

-Leisure and inspiration

-Rudd often likes to spend time in the Australian bush, championing the traditional Aboriginal Australian way of life.
+Rudd often likes to spend time in the Australian bush in his 4WD Toyota Landcruiser, championing the traditional Aboriginal Australian way of life.
 His songs include stories of the mistreatment of the Indigenous people of his homeland.
 Rudd has taken part in several Aboriginal ceremonies.
-In 2003, he was adopted into the Dhuwa mob (one of two moieties of the Yolngu people) in northeast Arnhem Land.
+In 2003, he says he was adopted into the Dhuwa mob (one of two moieties of the Yolngu people) in northeast Arnhem Land.
 He has also spent time with people from several North American indigenous groups—the Cree, Mohawk and Iroquois.

 Rudd is a keen surfer, having started when he was five or six years old, and says at times surfing inspires his music.
 He also enjoys snowboarding, one of the few activities he wears shoes for.

-When asked about his religious beliefs, Rudd has said "I’m not religious in the sense that I don’t believe in a God and I don’t follow the tenets of organised churches, but I believe in nature and everything that surrounds me: I love Earth, the sun, the sea and animals.
+Rudd grew up in a Catholic family.
+When asked about his religious beliefs, Rudd has said "I'm not religious in the sense that I don't believe in a God and I don't follow the tenets of organised churches, but I believe in nature and everything that surrounds me: I love Earth, the sun, the sea and animals.
 Music is my only church."

 Family

+Rudd was formerly married to Marci Lutken, an artist from Canada.
+They met when she was backpacking in Fitzroy, Victoria, in 1999.
+After getting pregnant, the two married, and eventually they had two sons.
+Rudd obtained Canadian dual citizenship.
+The marriage ended in 2009.